Climate Action

 The conventions align to sidestep redundant work and share information.
 While each summit stands alone, they overlap, including through the importance of nature-based solutions – which prevent erosion, ensure a stable climate and protect animal and plant life – and society’s role in driving clean, sustainable technologies to reduce emissions and pressure on biodiversity loss.

-The COPs: When, where and what to expect
+The COPs: When, where and what's ahead

 'The biodiversity COP'